SBA Lending FAQ

 What are SBA loans?

 The term “SBA Loan” is a bit of a misnomer in that the SBA does not actually provide the loan.
-SBA loans has played a critical role in advisor acquisition lending for 25 years.
+SBA loans has played a critical role in advisor acquisition lending for 29 years.
 When properly navigated, for most advisors, the SBA loan is the easiest to qualify for and to get the most amount of lending dollars from.
 Most SBA loans advisors use for acquisitions are done without a down payment, without your house as collateral, and on a ten year term.

-- 100% bank financed acquisition loans are the norm
+- 100% bank financed expansion acquisitions

 - Qualify for up to 50% more lending dollars than many conventional loans